Are you covered for measles?

 In Australia, measles vaccination changed in the early 1990s from one dose to two doses.
 This means lots of adults born before 1992 have not had two doses in their lifetime.

-Any vaccines you had before 1997 can't be added to Medicare's Australian Immunisation Register, so you may need to find paper records from the time to confirm your measles status.
+You may need to find records from the time to confirm your measles status.
+Any vaccines you had before 1997 can't be added to Medicare's Australian Immunisation Register, so you'd need to find your baby book or other paper records.

 Vaccine schedules are different worldwide, so if you were not born in Australia the year of the change might be different.
 Australia was one of the earliest countries to bring in a second dose of MMR in 1992.